redhat-openstack/website/source/storage/using-ceph-for-cinder-with-rdo-havana.html.md

 7. Enable `rbd_store_chunk_size` and set the value to `8`.

-8. Restart glance.
+When you are done, the configuration (without comments) should look something like this:

+         default_store=rbd
+         rbd_store_user=images
+         rbd_store_pool=images
+         show_image_direct_url=True
+         rbd_store_ceph_conf=/etc/ceph/ceph.conf
+         rbd_store_chunk_size=8

+Restart glance to ensure that the configuration changes take effect.

+         sudo service openstack-glance-api restart

 ## Configuring Cinder

 On the RDO node, configure the Cinder configuration file.
+The default configuration file has commented out sections for Ceph, which you can uncomment and configure.

 1. As root, edit the `/etc/cinder/cinder.conf` file.